televandalist/RADocsTEMP/docs/developers/Getting-Started-as-an-Achievement-Developer.md

 ## Basic Concepts

-Technically **an achievement is a group of conditions that must be met in a particular frame of the video game**.
+Technically, **an achievement is a group of conditions that must be met in a particular frame of the video game**.

 When you launch a game on an emulator with the RetroAchievements feature, the emulator is always checking if those conditions are met in the current frame.
 When all conditions for a particular achievement are met, it is awarded and the emulator stops checking the conditions for that achievement.